Online Generation of Collision-Free Trajectories in Dynamic Environments: Simulation Study

 Finally, Fig. \ref{fig_results_criteria} reveals the performance of DRGBT-regular/safe and ORRT-regular/safe methods when using CFS45 and Ruckig approaches as trajectory generator.
 The performance is defined by the following criteria used for the comparison: (adjusted) success rate, algorithm time (required time for the robot to reach the goal), and path length from the start to the goal.
-Opposing to the classic success which is binary (1 if the goal is reached, and 0 otherwise), the \textit{adjusted success} is measured as a proxy for each run using the real number $1-\frac{\|\bb{q}_\mathrm{end} - \bb{q}_\mathrm{goal}\|}{\|\bb{q}_\mathrm{start} - \bb{q}_\mathrm{goal}\|} \in [0,1]$, where $\bb{q}_\mathrm{end}$ represents an end configuration (in case of collision, it is a configuration at which the collision occurred, otherwise $\bb{q}_\mathrm{end} = \bb{q}_\mathrm{goal}$).
+Unlike the standard binary success metric (1 if the goal is reached, and 0 otherwise), the \textit{adjusted success} is measured as a proxy for each run using the real number $1-\frac{\|\bb{q}_\mathrm{end} - \bb{q}_\mathrm{goal}\|}{\|\bb{q}_\mathrm{start} - \bb{q}_\mathrm{goal}\|} \in [0,1]$, where $\bb{q}_\mathrm{end}$ represents an end configuration (in case of collision, it is a configuration at which the collision occurred, otherwise $\bb{q}_\mathrm{end} = \bb{q}_\mathrm{goal}$).
 After averaging all adjusted successes for each run, we obtain the \textit{adjusted success rate}.
 Clearly, Fig. \ref{fig_results_criteria} shows that CFS45 outperforms Ruckig according to all criteria.
 Particularly, considerable performance improvement is achieved at higher planner frequencies (above $100\, \mathrm{[Hz]}$, i.e., for $T \leq 10\, \mathrm{[ms]}$).
+It is worth stressing that we also conducted an additional comparison with TrajOpt \cite{schulman2014motion}, but its available implementation turned out to be less suitable for the considered real-time setting with frequent target-state updates, where the proposed method showed clear advantages.